 We are emotional creatures as well as rational.
 Just as we want to reason how evil and God could exist, we also long to find an answer to the why of the actual pain of suffering experienced in our own lives.
 This is not something that can be argued, but something that must be dealt with on an individual level.
 For myself personally, the existence of God and the truth of the Christian faith answer both aspects of the problem of evil.

-Engaging with the views of skeptical atheists did not challenge me in the way I was hoping, but it did make me realize that the Christian worldview actually makes sense of reality, scientifically, philosophically, and emotionally.
+Engaging with the views of skeptical atheists did not challenge me in the way I was expecting, but it did make me realize that the Christian worldview actually does make sense of reality, both scientifically, philosophically, and emotionally.